AWS-Terraform-Projects/AWS-API-Gateway/README.md

 # Installing and running this project
 <details>
   <summary>Prerequisites for running this project</summary>

+##### The project has the following dependencies
-  * AWS CLI version 2
+- AWS CLI version 2
-  * Terraform CLI 0.14.5
+- Terraform CLI 0.14.2
 </details>